Irish Crown Jewels: Rumours and theories

 In 1965, Vicious Circle: The Case of the Missing Irish Crown Jewels was published.
 While not ascribing definitive responsibility for the theft, it was the most detailed account to that date.
 In 2002, another published account, Scandal & Betrayal: Shackleton And The Irish Crown Jewels suggested the theft was a Unionist plot to embarrass the Liberal government.
 A reviewer called it "speculation and allegation dressed up as history".
 A 2003 study, The Stealing Of The Irish Crown Jewels, stated that while Shackleton and Gorges may have been shielded from prosecution due to fears they would expose homosexuality in prominent figures, this was only speculation, and the police may simply not have had enough evidence against them.
 In 2023, A Secret Between Gentlemen further detailed the British Government's suppression of the case, and its hesitancy in prosecuting Shackleton in 1913 over his defrauding of Gower's fortune.
 It served to strengthen Bulmer Hobson's allegation over the reason for the Government's behaviour in 1908.

 Folklore within the Genealogical Office of the Republic of Ireland, the successor to the Office of Arms, was that the jewels were never removed from the Clock Tower, but were merely hidden.
-In 1983, when the Genealogical Office vacated its structurally unsound premises inside the Clock Tower, Donal Begley, the then-Chief Herald of Ireland supervised the removal of walls and floorboards, in case the jewels were found, but they were not.
+In 1983, when the Genealogical Office vacated its structurally unsound premises inside the Clock Tower, Donal Begley, the Chief Herald of Ireland, supervised the removal of walls and floorboards, in case the jewels were found, but they were not.